oracle-livelabs/oci/oci-apm-weblogic/04-create-file-system/create-file-system.md

               storage: 10Gi
           volumeName: apmlab-fsspv

-     >**Note:** Refer to the screenshot image below to see how it should look like after the file is modified.
-Verify that the Kubernetes objects, such as StorageClass, PersistentVolume and PersistentVolumeClass are configured in the YAML file.
+     >**Note:** Refer to the screenshot image below to see what it should look like after the file is modified.
+Verify that the Kubernetes objects, such as StorageClass, PersistentVolume, and PersistentVolumeClass are configured in the YAML file.
        	![yaml](images/3-3-2-yaml.png " ")